winitzki/scall/tutorial/programming_dhall.md

 let unfix : C → F C = λ(c : C) → c (F C) fmap_fix
 ```

+The definitions of `fix` and `unfix` are non-recursive and are accepted by Dhall.

 The paper ["Recursive types for free"](https://homepages.inf.ed.ac.uk/wadler/papers/free-rectypes/free-rectypes.txt) proves via parametricity that `fix` and `unfix` are inverses of each other.

 Another property proved in that paper is the identity `c C fix = c` for all `c : C`.